wesovilabs/orion/docs/_spec/actions/block.md

 ```

 ---
-**while** ( boolean \| optional )  The action is executed repeatedly as long as the value of this argumentis met.
+**while** ( boolean \| optional )  The action is executed repeatedly as long as the value of this argument is met.
 Additionally, the variable **_.index** is increased in each iteration.
 The value of _.index starts with 0 and increase in 1 in each iteration.

 *Example 1: Basic use of argument while*
 ```hcl